chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

 **Please make sure** to always call these scripts from within your project's root directory and provide the path to the theme's `package.json` file as a value to the `prefix` option as shown above.
 This ensures that scripts run properly in docker environments.

-The following scripts will be usefull during develoment and installation:
+The following scripts will be useful during development and installation:

 1. `build` Please call this script to re-install or update CoreUI.
 It will execute the following steps:
   * Install all requirements for the build process of CoreUI